 - Sweetener: honey is sweeter than sugar, so I added ¼ cup and hoped that in conjunction with the bananas and chocolate chips, it would be enough to sweeten the cake.
 I thought this was the perfect amount!

 Note: Since I don’t have a loaf pan at the moment, I baked it in my 6″ cake pan which was not the best idea since it took FOR-EVER for the middle to cook through.
-I’ve listed suggested baking times below for a standard loaf pan (this is basically banana bread after all) or an 8×8″ pan, although I haven’t tested them so, as always, check early and often on your precious cake, whatever pan you use.
+I’ve listed suggested baking times below for a standard loaf pan (this is basically banana bread after all) or an 8×8″ pan, although I haven’t tested them so, as always, check early and often on your bread, whatever pan you use.

 Oat Banana Bread (gluten-free)